You are here

 Audits based on ISO13485:2003 will continue to be conducted by the TGA until 1 January 2019 unless the manufacturer elects to use the newer standard.
 Audits performed by the TGA under the EU-AU Mutual Recognition Agreement (MRA), as a Conformity Assessment Body, will be carried out against EN ISO13485:2012 or EN ISO13485:2016 as required by the EU Commission.

 The TGA is an active participant in the Medical Devices Single Audit Program (MDSAP).
 The other participating agencies are the Brazilian Agência Nacional de Vigilância Sanitária (ANVISA), Health Canada, the Japanese Ministry of Health, Labour and Welfare (MHLW) and Pharmaceuticals and Medical Devices Agency (PMDA), and the United States of America Food and Drug Administration (FDA).
-Manufacturers who are seeking to meet the Quality Management System requirements of th participating jurisdictions are encouraged to contact a participating MDSAP Pilot Eligible Auditing Organisation to discuss how they may assist with the audits required under this program.
+Manufacturers who are seeking to meet the Quality Management System requirements of th participating jurisdictions are encouraged to contact a participating MDSAP Pilot Eligible Auditing Organisation (pdf,332kb) to discuss how they may assist with the audits required under this program.
 MDSAP Auditing Organisations are required to conduct all audits for the MDSAP in accordance with ISO 13485:2016 by the end of the ISO transition period.
 Individual Auditing Organisations are establishing their own transition timelines to ensure that all clients have transitioned by 1 January 2019.

 Health Canada announced in January 2016 that the current CMDCAS program will transition to MDSAP between 1 January 2017 to 31 December 2018.
 The TGA is not seeking to become a recognised MDSAP Auditing Organisation and will therefore exit the arrangements under the Health Products and Food Branch (HPFB)/TGA MoU on Quality Management System certification for medical device manufacturers from 1 January, 2019.
 Any audits conducted by the TGA for QMS certification for Canada during the transition period will be performed using ISO13485:2003 unless the manufacturer requests that compliance with the newer standard be verified at an earlier date.